 This crown jewel of America’s national parks covers 3.3 million acres (that’s a tad smaller than the state of Connecticut).
 Let that sink in.
 Most visitors see the same sliver of the park as everyone else.
 Not you.
 You’re going the furthest and exploring parts that 99% of visitors never go to.
-And you have three days to do it.
+And you have two days to do it.
 Get started!
 Taylor Bay sea stacks and rocky shores make for good adventure.
 Or hike the outwash field of glaciers winding down the Fairweather Mountain Range.
 The cool breeze off the nearby snow and icefields is energizing.
 If you motor over to Dundas Bay, keep your eye out for bears, humpbacks, and if you’re lucky, a wolf sighting.
 Kayak the bay.
 Bushwhack into the forest.
-Discover Glacier Bay outback.
+Discover Glacier Bay.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.